The Best Places to Visit in Vietnam Complete Guide

 The town of Phong Nha has lots of accommodation, restaurants, and an ATM.
 Buses run daily to various other towns.
 The closest town is Dong Hoi, which is a quick taxi ride away.
 You can also catch the train to Dong Hoi and then bus or taxi to the park.

-The Phong Nha-Kẻ Bàng National Park is so much more than just the caves, so I would recommend at least two or three days, to get the full experience.
+The Phong Nha-Kẻ Bàng National Park is so much more than just the caves.
+Therefore, I would recommend spending at least two or three days, to get the full experience.

 Quang Tri Province and the Former DMZ

 Recommended by Amber | Food And Drink Destinations

 Sandwiched between the popular tourist city of Hue to the south and the former DMZ to the north, sits Quang Tri Province, Vietnam.
 An off-the-beaten-path tourist destination, Quang Tri Province is one of the best places to visit in Vietnam for history lovers.

 Around Quang Tri Province travelers can visit a number of historical sites relating to the Vietnam war, including the famous former American base at Khe Sanh.
 Exploring the Vinh Moc tunnels along the former border between North and South Vietnam offers travelers a unique perspective on how the war was fought from the North.
 Finally, Truong Son Cemetery is the final resting place for thousands of soldiers who lost their lives during the war.
 Adorned with thousands of incense sticks to honor their memories, it is a sight to see.
 Just driving through the area, though, there are monuments to the war around almost every bend.